Why Study a Leadership in Healthcare (University of Wolverhampton) Postgraduate Diploma with Learna

 Who is this course for?

-This Postgraduate Diploma in Leadership in Healthcare is designed for healthcare professionals who want to build leadership skills and enhance their influence within their organisations, without the full commitment of a master's degree.
+This Postgraduate Diploma in Healthcare Leadership is designed for healthcare professionals who want to build leadership skills and enhance their influence within their organisations, without the full commitment of a master's degree.
 It is particularly suited for:

 GPs (General Practitioners)